sefalkner/IMM-Training/README.md

 ## Disclaimer

-The intention of this repository is purely educational and should help anyone who wants to expermiment with the method.
-Note, again, that is is an unofficial implementation based on my own understanding of the article so far.
-I startet this repository as, for now, the [official implementation](https://github.com/lumalabs/imm) does not include any training code or an MMD loss implementation.
+The intention of this repository is purely educational and should help anyone who wants to experiment with the method.
+Note again that this is is an unofficial implementation based on my own understanding of the article so far.
+I started this repository as the [official implementation](https://github.com/lumalabs/imm) does not include any training code or an MMD loss implementation up to now.
 As soon as it does, consider using and referencing the official repository.
-DO NOT expect this implemenation to reproduce the results of the article, and ALWAYS look out for bugs or deviations from the article.
+DO NOT expect this implementaion to reproduce the results of the article, and ALWAYS look out for bugs or deviations from the article.

 ## Dependencies